-Here is how you can remove and replace a VW airbag from the steering wheel.
+Here is how to remove and replace a VW airbag from the steering wheel.

-While the ignition is on, disconnect the battery; this ensures the airbag won’t deploy and the steering wheel remains unlocked so you can still turn it.
+- Disconnect the battery while the ignition is on; this ensures the airbag won’t deploy and the steering wheel remains unlocked so you can still turn it.

-Next, you need to disconnect the airbag.
+- Next, you need to disconnect the airbag.
 You can disconnect the wires from the airbag.
 The other option is to disconnect one connector to the steering column.
-Either way, you need to release the locking tab first, then disconnect the electrical connectors.
+Either way, you must release the locking tab first, then disconnect the electrical connectors.